 Apply the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next dose.
 Do not use extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

 An overdose of nystatin and triamcinolone topical is not expected to produce life threatening symptoms.
 However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

-What should I avoid while using nystatin and triamcinolone?
+What should I avoid while using Mytrex (nystatin and triamcinolone topical)?

 Avoid getting this medicine in your eyes.
 If contact does occur, rinse with water.
 Do not use nystatin and triamcinolone topical on broken or infected skin.
 Also avoid using this medicine in open wounds.